 Sending Manual Messages

-When you want to text back and forth with a patient, you can click into a channel through the Collaborative Inbox on the left side of the screen; this opens the patient channel.
-Simply use the white box to type your message.
-When you send it, the channel will automatically resolve.
+When you want to text back and forth with a patient, you can select a channel through the Collaborative Inbox on the left side of the screen; this opens the patient channel.
+Simply use the white text box to type your message.
+When you send it, the channel will automatically resolve itself.
 Read more about channel statuses here.

-By default any message sent through WELL is sent as a secure message by default.
-A lock icon will display alongside messages sent from your practice, a lock icon indicates a secure message has been sent.
+As a safety measure, any message sent through WELL is sent as a secure message by default.
+A lock icon will display alongside messages sent from your practice that are secured.
 Patients will see secure messages as links with a customizable message that requires them to click the link.
-When they select the link, they will need to verify their Protected Health Information to view the content of their message.
-As a safety measure, we have made 'secure' the default to all messages.
+When they select the link, they will need to verify their Protected Health Information (PHI) to view the content of their message.

 What does the Patient see?

-NOTE: This mechanism is available in manual message, broadcasts, automations, campaigns, and quick responses.
+NOTE: This secure messaging mechanism is available for manual messages, broadcasts, automations, campaigns, and quick responses.

 As a general rule, anything that you would freely say to a patient on their voicemail is okay to send unsecured through WELL, which makes correspondence with patients more seamless.